 Musculoskeletal Imaging and Pain Management

-Musculoskeletal radiology is a rapidly evolving field in which specialists use advanced imaging techniques to diagnose arthritis, trauma, sports injuries, rheumatologic conditions, and bone tumors.
+Musculoskeletal radiology is a rapidly growing field in which doctors use advanced imaging techniques to diagnose arthritis, trauma, sports injuries, rheumatologic conditions, and bone tumors.
 Musculoskeletal radiologists also perform image-guided procedures and minimally invasive pain management therapies that often provide an alternative to surgery.

-Columbia's musculoskeletal radiologists collaborate closely with orthopedists, sports medicine specialists, spine surgeons, physiatrists, and oncologists to provide expert diagnostic imaging and procedures.
+Columbia's musculoskeletal radiologists work closely with orthopedists, sports medicine doctors, spine surgeons, physiatrists, and oncologists to provide expert diagnostic imaging and pain management procedures.

 With recent advances in imaging technologies, musculoskeletal radiologists are able to create and interpret increasingly detailed images of often subtle issues involving bones, muscles, joints, tendons, nerves, and other connective tissue.